romlok/ambimist.com/src/doings/DRAFT_procedural planets in Godot 3.md

 After experiencing a craving to return to [Shores of Hazeron](https://hazeron.com) and finding that it was no longer active, my first instinct was of course to think about how I would go about making something similar, and what I would do differently.

-Having lived for some time within the Arctic circle, one thing that bugged me about Hazeon was that its planetary terrain used a mesh based on meridians and parallels - lines of latitude and longitude.
-This appears to be the most common way of representing spheres as meshes in 3D tools, but means that mesh faces get narrower and narrower toward the poles, resulting in procedural terrain becoming ever more sharp and jagged and, in the context of Hazeron, too narrow to build on.
+Having lived for some time within the Arctic circle, one thing that bugged me about Hazeon was that its planetary mesh used a [UV sphere](https://en.wikipedia.org/wiki/UV_sphere).
+That is, a mesh based on meridians and parallels - lines of latitude and longitude.
+This appears to be the most common way of representing spheres as meshes in 3D tools, but means that mesh faces get narrower and narrower toward the poles, resulting in procedural terrain appearing ever more sharp and jagged and, in the context of Hazeron, too narrow to build on.

 <!-- TODO: Get screenshot of Hazeron poles here? -->